 Georgetown Inn

-The Georgetown Inn has been a popular establishment in Canmore for decades that is a great option for those seeking a pet-friendly cabin in Canmore with some character.
+The Georgetown Inn has been a popular establishment in Canmore for decades and is a great option for those seeking a pet-friendly cabin in Canmore with some character.
 Hotel decoration is based around an Old English theme with an English Tudor exterior, and eclectic interior.
 There’s also a charming pub with great food – one of the best breakfast spots in Canmore!

 Several rooms feature a fireplace and seating area.
 All rooms feature a small fridge, coffee maker, kettle, and TV.
 For pet owners, the Georgetown Inn is pet-friendly and has elevator access to rooms.
 Fresh baked shortbread and tea are provided in rooms daily complimentary and a hearty cooked breakfast is included in the room rate.
 Free on-site parking is available.
 Rooms are cozy and a little on the smaller side of things so it’s best suited for smaller dogs.